NedelcuBogdanSebastian/SistemTreceri/README.md

 In this example we have the following:

-    - we generate signals from 0 degrees to 359 degrees, of specific phase and with noise, and write the values to files named `sine_wave_x.x.txt`, with 1.0 degree step
+    - we generate signals from 0 degrees to 359 degrees, of specific phase and noise, and write the values to files named `sine_wave_x.x.txt`, with 1.0 degree step

     - we generate the Flattop window and write coeffs to a file `flattop_window.txt`